arkhala/antenati-grabber-bookmarklet/README.md

 # Antenati Image Grabber Bookmarklet

-This bookmarklet allows you to easily grab the full high-resolution images from the Antenati website by extracting the URL of the currently viewed image and opening it in a new tab for viewing.
+This bookmarklet allows you to easily grab the full high-resolution image URLs from the Antenati website by extracting the URL of the currently viewed image and opening it in a new tab for viewing.

 ## How It Works